alphagov/government-service-design-manual/service-manual/making-software/apis.md

 Open data increases the number of people able to use your data and service, and leads to feedback loops where consumers become motivated to resolve issues at source, feeding back issues and correction to your service and its data.

-Where content is sensitive, or requires authentication, use encryption (HTTPS - Hypertext Transfer Protocol Secure) and a standard authentication such as [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) or [OAuth](http://en.wikipedia.org/wiki/OAuth), depending upon the sensitivity of your content.
+Where content is sensitive, or requires authentication, use HTTPS encryption (Hypertext Transfer Protocol Secure) and a standard authentication such as [basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) or [OAuth](http://en.wikipedia.org/wiki/OAuth), depending upon the sensitivity of your content.

 ### Practice service evolution